reframe-hpc/reframe/docs/manpage.rst

 .. option:: --report-file=FILE

    The file where ReFrame will store its report.
    The ``FILE`` argument may contain the special placeholder ``{sessionid}``, in which case ReFrame will generate a new report each time it is run by appending a counter to the report file.
+By default, ReFrame will write to $HOME/.reframe/reports/run-report.json.

    This option can also be set using the :envvar:`RFM_REPORT_FILE` environment variable or the :js:attr:`report_file` general configuration parameter.